 3.1 Honesty at Work

-Public sector employees act honestly in the performance of their duties.
+Public sector employees of special bodies act honestly in the performance of their duties.
 They are open and transparent when making decisions.
 They give honest advice based on available facts and data.
 They ensure their advice is up to date.

 3.2 Using Powers at Work